Henri Richard: Playing career

 The Canadiens won the Stanley Cup in each of Henri Richard's first five seasons, the longest championship streak in NHL history.
 Maurice Richard retired after the last of these titles in 1960, however even before then Henri Richard was recognized as a star in his own right.
 In 1957–58, he was named to the first All-Star team and in 1959 he was named to the second All-Star team; he was also named to the second All-Star team in 1961 and 1963.
 He scored the Stanley Cup-clinching goal at the 2:20 mark of the first overtime of game six in the 1966 Stanley Cup Finals against the Detroit Red Wings, when a pass bounced off of Henri Richard's body into the net while Detroit's goalie Roger Crozier was still sprawled out on the ice.
 In the 1971 Stanley Cup Finals, Richard scored the game-tying and Stanley Cup-winning goals in Game Seven against the Chicago Black Hawks.

-Like his older brother, Henri Richard was an outspoken player especially in regards to perceived discrimination against French Canadians.
-However, while Maurice Richard was threatened with severe discipline on more than one occasion for his activism, the Quiet Revolution began in earnest in the years following the Rocket's retirement.
-This compelled anglophones to take francophone grievances much more seriously.
-The 1971 final was a particularly controversial moment for Henri Richard, as he was benched in Game 5 after accusing coach Al MacNeil of discriminating against French-speaking players on the team in an interview.
-The accusation resulted in MacNeil getting death threats and requiring a bodyguard for him and his family during Game 7.
-Henri Richard went on to call MacNeil "the worst coach I have ever played for."
-Despite winning the Stanley Cup, MacNeil was demoted to coaching the Canadiens' junior hockey team, the Nova Scotia Voyageurs; while after captain Jean Beliveau retired, Henri Richard was promoted to team captain.
-MacNeil and Richard later reconciled.
+The 1971 Stanley Cup finals were a particularly controversial moment for Richard, as he was benched in Game 5 by head coach Al MacNeil on May 13, 1971.
+After the game, in front of reporters in the Canadiens' dressing room, Richard went on to call MacNeil "the worst coach I have ever played for. ...
+He is incompetent."
+His comments resulted in MacNeil getting death threats and requiring police protection for him and his family during the rest of the series.
+Despite winning the Stanley Cup, MacNeil did not have much choice except to resign as the Canadiens coach on June 10, 1971, and was replaced by Scotty Bowman.
+MacNeil became the general manager and head coach of their top farm team, the American Hockey League's Nova Scotia Voyageurs.
+Another surprise, captain Jean Beliveau retired on June 9, 1971.
+With the captaincy now open, Richard was then elected as the team captain in mid-September 1971.
+By 1974, MacNeil and Richard reconciled.